FocSon/InCaenruptible_back/README.md

 **POST** --> `/api/endAlert` (auth)
 >    **Inputs**
         - id : number ; id of the alert to end.
-        - message : string ; message to display to the user.
+        - message : string | undefined ; message to display to the user.

 **POST** --> `/api/updateAlert` (auth)
 >    **Inputs**